dotenv-org/dotenv-vault-ruby/README.md

 ## 🌴 Manage Multiple Environments

+You have two options for managing multiple environments - locally managed or vault managed - both use [dotenv-vault](https://github.com/dotenv-org/dotenv-vault).

+Locally managed never makes a remote API call.
+It is completely managed on your machine.
+Vault managed adds conveniences like backing up your .env file, secure sharing across your team, access permissions, and version history.
+Choose what works best for you.

+#### 💻 Locally Managed

 Create a `.env.production` file in the root of your project and put your production values there.

 ```shell